jraska/github-client/README.md

 ## Metrics
 In case you want to copy and use any of metrics with your analytics platform, the only adjustment could be your own [`AnalyticsReporter` implementation](https://github.com/jraska/github-client/blob/master/plugins/src/main/java/com/jraska/analytics/AnalyticsReporter.kt#L6).
 - Build time tracking with reporting to Mixpanel - see [this PR](https://github.com/jraska/github-client/pull/303).
-- Modularisation statistics reporting to Mixpanel - see [this PR](https://github.com/jraska/github-client/pull/334).
+- Modularization statistics reporting to Mixpanel - see [this PR](https://github.com/jraska/github-client/pull/334).
 - Dependencies reporting to see which modules depend on too much - see [this PR](https://github.com/jraska/github-client/pull/371)
 - Lint issues tracking to see the health of modules - see [this PR](https://github.com/jraska/github-client/pull/372)
 - UI tests on Firebase Test Lab results reporting to Mixpanel - see [this PR](https://github.com/jraska/github-client/pull/342).